erdogant/undouble/docs/pages/html/_sources/Examples.rst.txt

 Average hash
 --------------

-The average hash function detected 135 groups that could be linked to 335 images with an identical hash (threshold=0).
+The average hash function detected 135 groups that could be linked to 335 images with an identical hash (threshold=0) based on the input hash size of 8 (64-bit).
 Despite identical images being detected, most of the groups showed collisions such as the top and bottom left, and/or near-identical images, such as the motorbikes.
+By increasing the hash size to 16 (256-bit), 28 groups for 64 images were detected.
+No collisions were present but only some near-identical images, such as the motorbikes.

 .. |ahash_101objects| image:: ../figs/ahash_101objects.png